asshizu/claimtwitchbonus/README.md

 Please note it will not claim the bonus instantly, due to lag reasons.

 TIP: wait until the gift box appears on screen before you run the code, so you won't have to wait an extra five minutes!

+TIP: if you do wait until the gift box appears, you can change the sleep value to just above five to claim the points even faster!